HackRU/handbook/docs/README.md

 # Hacking for Hacking: Having a Dev Team

-If you would like to use this fancy slideshow:) : https://revealjs.com
+A link to our [presentation](https://hackru.github.io/handbook) If you would like to use this fancy slideshow :smile: : https://revealjs.com

 Time:  Sunday @ 11:15AM-11:45AM (30Min)